What Are Post-Baccalaureate Programs? A Complete Guide

 image of dots background

-So, what are post-baccalaureate programs?
-These programs support your transition to med school after graduating college.
-Their purpose is to strengthen your application and help you become a more competitive candidate during a gap year.
-Think of a post-baccalaureate program as a stepping stone to medical school.
+The purpose of a PB program is to strengthen your application and help you become a more competitive candidate during a gap year.
+Think of it as a stepping stone to medical school.

 Types of Post-Bacc Programs

-There are four main post-bacc program types.
+There are four main PB program types.
 For allopathic schools, these are:

 • Academic record enhancers